dibericky/tvseries-scraper/README.md

 # TvSeries Scraper

-This is a component of the TvSeries Scraper application.
+This is a component of the PopCorn Planner application.

 This service aims to populate a "tvseries" collection with the information about the Tv Series it's required.